What is a remote work policy?

 - [List of availability and responsiveness expectations — e.g., have regularly scheduled and approved work hours, be fully accessible during core hours of 9am-11am CST, respond to critical emails within 1-2 hours, etc.

-Team members and managers should [frequently meet to discuss progress and results, have weekly 1:1 meetings over Zoom, check in on a daily basis via Slack or email, etc.].
+Team members and managers should [frequently meet to discuss progress and results, have weekly one-on-one meetings over Zoom, check in on a daily basis via Slack or email, etc.]

 Equipment and supplies